-Before I learned about block scheduling I tried to do things my way because I was convinced it was the only way.
+But before I learned about block scheduling, I tried to do things my way because I was convinced it was the only way.

-I started out using lists, but when your weekly “to do’s” cover several pages it is hard to focus on what is most important.
-Next, I tried setting up specific daily tasks, and although this was helpful things were still falling through the cracks…important things.
+I started out using lists, but when your weekly “to-do’s” cover several pages of scrap papers, it is hard to focus on what is most important.
+Next, I tried setting up specific daily tasks, and although this was helpful, things were still falling through the cracks…really important things.

-So I got the brilliant idea of doing it my own way, tossing all the planning out the window, and just winging it, and I won’t go into detail on how badly this method failed.
-Let’s just say that when something important falls through the cracks that involve family or money the results are never EVER good.
+So I got the brilliant idea of doing it my own way, tossing all the planning out the window, and just winging it.
+I won’t go into detail on how badly this method failed.
+Let’s just say that when something important falls through the cracks that involve your family or money, the results are never EVER good.

-Okay, so I might be getting a little dramatic here but you see my point.
+Okay, so I might be getting a little dramatic here, but you see my point.
 We need to give you a game plan.
-One that will work specifically with your and your schedule of how your day flows.
+One that will work specifically with you and your schedule of how your day flows.

 Simply put…..it works.

 You have a certain time set aside each day for cooking and eating dinner.
-No matter what, you know dinner will get made at or close to that time and will get eaten at or close to that time as well.
+No matter what the day brings, you know dinner will get made at or close to that time each day.

-These are the main areas of my life that need to have some attention paid to each and every day.
+These are the main areas of my life that need to have my attention each and every day.
 Your list may be similar to mine or different altogether, and that’s okay.

-Before the new week begins, make a list of what needs to be done in each area.
-This will allow you to devote the right amount of time.
+Before the new week begins, list out on a piece of paper what needs to be done in each area.
+This will allow you to devote the right amount of time, keeping your schedule streamlined.